Top 4D Reconstruction Behavior Generation Ablation Motion Denoising

 Method Overview

-Agent-to-sim learns a behavior simulator in 3 steps.
-1) We first register every video and the agent to a canonical 3D representation, 2) Second, we build a complete and persistent spacetime 4D reconstruction that contains the agent, the scene and the observer (camera).
-3) Given the reconstructed motion data, we learn generative models of agent behaviors with disentangled control signals: environment, past, and the observer.
+Agent-to-sim learns agent behavior models in 3 steps.
+1) Register the scene and the agent in every video to their canonical 3D space; 2) Build a persistent 4D (3D+time) representation that contains the agent, the scene and the observer (camera).
+3) Train a generative behavior model with disentangled control signals: environment, past, and the observer.

 Results: 4D Reconstruction